What is Palo Azul Good for?

 Lastly, the researchers mention that flavonoids are “becoming a more focused topic to explore their potential as antivirals in the current era.”

-After reading hundreds of studies on palo azul, we realized that its antinociceptive property had been reported on several occasions.
+After reading dozens of studies on palo azul, we realized that its antinociceptive property had been reported on several occasions.
 What does this mean?

 * Although we do not recommend replacing standard medications, these findings establish the importance of having a diet full of natural medicines with potent health benefits.